 Due to the nature of the work at Animal Humane Society, with limited resources and often confined physical space, we are unable to accept volunteering teams of any number.
 Each volunteer at Animal Humane Society must go through the volunteer application process individually and be able to independently fulfill the responsibilities of their role.

-Communications about animals that are available for foster go out via email to all current foster volunteers from the Foster Coordinator.
+Animals that are available for foster care are featured in an email sent to foster volunteers each week.
 These animals are placed into homes on a first-come, first-served basis.
 Foster volunteers are never expected to take an animal that is not a good fit for their home or family.
 Foster animals are not yet available for adoption, so are not listed on our website.

 Most of the foster animals at AHS are cats and dogs.
 Occasionally, we have critters available for foster, such as rabbits, guinea pigs, or hamsters.
 The animals that go out to foster care at AHS are animals that aren’t quite ready for adoption, but most likely will be with extra time and attention from foster volunteers.
 Animals that are candidates for foster care include kittens and puppies who are too young for spay/neuter surgery, animals recovering from surgery or illness, and pregnant or nursing animals.

 Yes!
 Most animals that go to foster care are able to be adopted by the foster family once the animal is cleared for adoption by AHS.
 Any exceptions will be communicated prior to the foster placement.
 Foster volunteers must complete the regular adoption process with Adoption Services staff.